 9 benefits of train travel for business

-If you’re one of the many individuals using the rail network for; client meetings, business events and face-to-face meetings, you’ll be pleased to know there’s several benefits in travelling this way.
+If you’re one of the many individuals that see the benefits of train travel for; client meetings, business events and face-to-face meetings, you’ll be pleased to know there are several benefits in travelling this way.

 Read on to discover nine good reasons why train travel trumps other modes of public transport every time: